Aaron Judge Player Props: Yankees vs. Twins

-Aaron Judge -- 1-for-4 with a home run and an RBI in his most recent game -- will be in action for the New York Yankees versus the Minnesota Twins, with Tyler Mahle on the hill, on April 15 at 1:05 PM ET.
+Aaron Judge -- batting .273 with two doubles, three home runs, seven walks and four RBI in his past 10 games -- will be in action for the New York Yankees against the Minnesota Twins, with Pablo Lopez on the hill, on April 16 at 1:35 PM ET.

-In his last game, he notched a home run while going 1-for-4 against the Twins.
+He had a one-hit showing in his most recent game (1-for-2) against the Twins.

 Aaron Judge Game Info & Props vs. the Twins